sg129646/ASB_Occupancy-Website/_projects/3_project.md

 - Finalize the abstract and conclusion to reflect the final empirical findings.
 - **Milestone (May 3, 2026):** Submit the final report.

-## Notes

-This page documents the planned progression of the project from sensor deployment through model development, demo preparation, and final report submission.